katharostech/docker-plugin_seaweedfs/doc/ipo.md

 #### Process

-* Mount a subpath of the LizardFS filesystem specified by the `REMOTE_PATH` environment variable ( `/docker/volumes` by default) to `/mnt/lizardfs`.
+* Mount a subpath of the SeaweedFS filesystem specified by the `REMOTE_PATH` environment variable ( `/docker/volumes` by default) to `/mnt/seaweedfs`.
 This is where the docker volumes will be stored.
 The `/mnt/lizardfs` directory will be referred to as the "volume root" throughout this document.

 #### Output